marcusoftnet/marcusoftnet.github.io/_posts/2006-11-09-generic-webservice-creator-using.md

 with setting the URL in runtime, using other credentials, caching and maybe other things that we want to be able to do for all webservices.

-So what I wanted is a WebServiceCreator with metods that creates the webservices and does the requested configurations.
+So what I wanted is a WebServiceCreator with methods that creates the webservices and does the requested configurations.
 So my first thought was to use generics - and that was right for quite a while.